 - You will make lots of money

-To see companies that our currently looking for investors through equity crowdfunding see our aggregated equity crowdfunding section.
+To see companies that are currently looking for investors through equity crowdfunding see our aggregated equity crowdfunding section.

 Whilst the fees may seem fair on the basis that these platforms are raising money for you be careful.
 Just because they say they have 100,000 people ready to invest this doesn’t mean they actually will.
-It is common knowledge that successful pitches get the first 30% from friends, family and the founders own network.
+It is common knowledge that successful pitches get the first 30%-70% (or even all of it) from friends, family and the founders own network.
 Then it is sheep mentality for the rest.
-However, entrepreneurs, after raising 30% of their target could probably save themselves the commission by a few well placed calls to start up capitalists.
+However, entrepreneurs, after raising 30% of their target could probably save themselves the commission by a few well-placed calls to start up capitalists.

 Can you meet the company’s management?

-The majority of crowd funding platforms are online, but also offer meet and greet sessions for potential investors to meet a company’s management.
-The online pitches are every thorough and often include videos, Q&A forums and full business plans and financial forecasts on request.
+The majority of crowdfunding platforms are online, but also offer meet and greet sessions for potential investors to meet a company’s management.
+The online pitches are very thorough and often include videos, Q&A forums and full business plans and financial forecasts on request.

 Progression from Angel Investment Networks

-Equity crowd funding is really the natural progression from Angel Investment Networks who would traditional post pitching session in conference rooms.
-They would allow their members to hear the essentials of a company’s business plan and then afterwards speak directly with the management before making an investment.
+Equity crowdfunding is really the natural progression from Angel Investment Networks who would traditional post pitching session in conference rooms.
+They would allow their members to hear the essentials of a company’s business plan and then afterward speak directly with the management before making an investment.